code-and-effect/effective_test_bot/README.md

 ### other helpers

-- `submit_novalidate_form` will use javascript to disable all required fields, and submit a form without client side validation.
+- `submit_novalidate_form` submits the form without client side validation, ignoring any required field requirements.
 - `clear_form` clears all form fields, probably used before `submit_novalidate_form` to test invalid form submissions.
 - `sign_in(user)` optionally with user, signs in via `Warden::Test::Helpers` hacky login skipping method.
 - `sign_in_manually(user, password)` visits the devise `new_user_session_path` and signs in via the form.